Pylons/colander/docs/basics.rst

 Schema Node Objects
 ~~~~~~~~~~~~~~~~~~~

-A schema is composed of one or more *schema node* objects, each
+A schema is composed of one or more *schema node* objects, each typically of
-typically of the class :class:`colander.SchemaNode`, usually in a
+the class :class:`colander.SchemaNode`, usually in a nested arrangement.
-nested arrangement.
-Each schema node object has a required *type*, an
+Each schema node object has a required *type*, an optional deserialization
-optional deserialization *validator*, an optional *default*, an
-optional *missing*, an optional *title*, an optional *description*, an
+*validator*, an optional *default*, an optional *missing*, an optional
-optional *widget*, and a slightly less optional *name*.
-It also
+*title*, an optional *description*, and a slightly less optional *name*.
+It
-accepts *arbitrary* keyword arguments, which are attached directly as
+also accepts *arbitrary* keyword arguments, which are attached directly as
 attributes to the node instance.

 The *type* of a schema node indicates its data type (such as